Oral Corticosteroids (OCS) for Asthma

 Oral corticosteroids (OCS), often referred to as oral steroids, is a medicine to treat severe or uncontrolled asthma.
-OCS should not be confused with anabolic steroids used in body building or inhaled corticosteroids (ICS), which have fewer risks.
+Oral corticosteroids, also know as oral steroids, are available in pill or liquid form.
+Oral steroids are not the same as anabolic steroids used in body building or inhaled corticosteroids (ICS), which have fewer risks.

 Why are oral steroids used for asthma?

 Oral steroids are an inexpensive medication and can quickly reduce inflammation in the airways.

 Typically your doctor will prescribe a course (or burst) of OCS for a few days at a time.
 Very few patients are required to take daily OCS long term to control asthma symptoms.

 How do I know if I am using oral steroids too often?

 If you are needing two or more courses of oral steroids in a 12-month period, you should speak with your doctor about other treatment options for your asthma.
 Use of two or more courses of oral steroids in a 12-month period is an indication of poor asthma control.

 COVID-19 Info Center -->